paonratp/LineBot/README.md

 # LineBot
-Reply message ang save image by Flask Python
+Reply message ang save image by Flasks in Python